 - You should look for entry points

 - Get rid of trash and other debris

 - Make sure to clean up any spills and crumbs

-Call Zap Pest Control Inc. if you need the help of professionals in exterminating the pests that have invaded your home.
+Call Zap Pest Control Inc. now if you need help in getting rid of pests from your home.

 Zap Pest Control Inc.

 Myrtle Beach, SC 29588